 When working on this muscle group, it is important to remember the following features:

-- 2 Caviar is a small muscle group that responds well to loads with high weight and high intensity, but, as a rule, responds poorly to prolonged monotonous aerobic loads.
+- Calf is a small muscle group that responds well to loads with high weight and high intensity, but, as a rule, responds poorly to prolonged monotonous aerobic loads.
 The optimal scheme is to do exercises in full amplitude for 12-20 repetitions.

-- 4 You can exercise this muscle group 2-3 times a week.
-There are two main approaches: 1-2 exercises at the end of each training session or the calf approach in between the approaches to other muscle groups.
+- You can exercise this muscle group 2-3 times a week.
+There are two main approaches: 1-2 exercises at the end of each training session or the calf set in between the sets on other muscle groups.
 Both options are good, you need to try both and see which result is better for you specifically.

 Read also: HIIT workout